Buying real estate in Guatemala?

 Sources: BNamericas, Inter-American Development Bank, Song of Pan

-9) Stricter environmental rules will slash long-term value of coastal properties in Guatemala!
+9) Stricter environmental rules will affect the long-term value of coastal property developments

 The Guatemalan government is moving towards stricter environmental regulations for coastal property developments.